Beneficiaries may face revocation, prosecution

-The Lagos State Government has constituted a panel of inquiry to investigate the wrongful sale of government assets and properties whose actual market value runs into billions of naira.
+The Lagos State Government has wrapped up the constitution of a panel of inquiry to investigate the wrongful sale of government assets and properties worth billions of naira.

-A top official exclusively revealed the state government’s resolve to THISDAY on Monday, citing some unresolved questions which, he said, made the investigation into the sale of the prime assets compelling and imperative.
+A top official exclusively revealed the state government’s resolve to THISDAY yesterday, citing some unresolved questions, which he said, made the investigation into the sale of the prime assets compelling and imperative.

-The official, who spoke privately due to the sensitivity of the issue, said the state government decided to probe the sale of the affected assets because they were sold below market value.
+The official, who spoke privately due to the sensitivity of the issue, said the state government decided to investigate the sale of the affected assets because they were sold below market value.

-The official lamented the colossal amount of funds running into billions of naira that the state government lost in revenue to the unacceptable process through which the sales were conducted.
+At the private session, the official lamented the colossal amount of funds running into billions of naira, which he said the state government lost in revenue to the unacceptable process by which the sales were conducted.

-According to him, the affected assets “are located in high-profile areas where decision-makers, captains of industries, top government functionaries and political actors, among others, often crave to build their homes or set up their offices.”
+He said the affected assets “are located in high-profile areas, where decision-makers, captains of industries, top government functionaries and political actors among others often crave to build their homes or set up their offices.”

-He explained that the assets were disposed of at give-away prices and obviously against public interest.
-This, he said, aroused the interest of the present administration to investigate and review the process by which the assets were sold.
+He explained that the assets were disposed at abysmal (or give-away) prices and obviously against public interest, which he said, stoked the interest of the present administration to investigate and review the process by which the assets were sold.

-He lamented that some of these assets “were then sold for as low as N20 million.”
+He explained what eventually culminated in the resolve of the state government to investigate the sale of its assets in the last decade, lamenting that some of these assets “were then sold as low as N20 million.”